 1 to 3 credits.
-Prerequisite: Permission of instructor.
 Includes current topics, advanced topics and special topics.
 A course devoted to a particular issue in a specified field.
 Course content is not wholly included in the regular curriculum.
 Guest artists or experts may serve as instructors.
-Enrollments are usually 10 or fewer students with significant one-onone student/teacher involvement.
+Enrollments are usually 10 or fewer students with significant one-on-one student/teacher involvement.

-I to 3 credits.
+1 to 3 credits.
 Prerequisite: Permission of instructor.
 Includes directed study, problems, readings, directed readings, special problems and special projects.
 Students complete individualized plans of study which include significant one-on-one student-teacher involvement.
 The faculty member and students negotiate the details of the study plans.
 Enrollments are usually 10 or fewer students.
 Meeting depending upon the requirements of the topic.
 This course can not be counted for social science/humanities credit.

-I to 3 credits.
-Prerequisite: Permission of instructor.
+1 to 3 credits.
 Includes current topics, advanced topics and special topics.
 A course devoted to a particular issue in a specified field.
 Course content is not wholly included in the regular curriculum.
 Guest artists or experts may serve as instructors.
-Enrollments are usually 10 or fewer students with significant one-onone student/teacher involvement.
+Enrollments are usually 10 or fewer students with significant one-on-one student/teacher involvement.
 A maximum of six credits will be allowed for degree credit.
 This course can not be counted for social science/humanities credit.